EleniNtz13/Public-Library-Internship-Sparta/week-03/week-03-report.md

 <img width="1920" height="1027" alt="image" src="https://github.com/user-attachments/assets/854f68ec-1bdb-4845-9bca-65c78342aa7b" />
 Then, you can upload an .xlsx file:
 <img width="1918" height="1027" alt="image" src="https://github.com/user-attachments/assets/e493f25e-af47-4ca8-8abe-ecf2278d8424" />
+If these entries have not been submitted before, the form is displayed to the user like this:
 <img width="1920" height="1028" alt="image" src="https://github.com/user-attachments/assets/fb632528-7e89-45cf-8a58-ef2eb2c2a6f7" />
+Otherwise, it is displayed as follows:
 <img width="1916" height="1030" alt="image" src="https://github.com/user-attachments/assets/4ece83f1-1a46-402f-bdac-5001ff433508" />

 ⚠️ User-facing messages are displayed in Greek for clarity and usability reasons.